moriss/python/README.md

 I have dowonloaded a python "framework" on carl's bodhi laptop.
 I will put the chatgpt instructions in a different file.

-I'm currently working my way through his course.
-Notes on where I am are on phone>notein>at
+I'm currently working my way through his course as follows:
+1. I'm using try.py in the mytests folder for muscle memory.
+A list of tasks to warm me up.
+I will add to the list as I go.

+2. The other folder chuck_1 has chucks folders in it as I progress through the course.

+I am using written notes in the shed to follow this course.
+It's therefor useful to read your notes from time to time.